melchor629/youtubedl-audio-api/README.md

 ### GET /api/\<youtube-id\>

-Gets the audio URL, the title and the thumbnail of the video in the best audio quality (usually Opus 160Kbps VBR in webm container).
-The url differ change between calls.
+Gets the video and audio URLs, the title and the thumbnail of the video in the best video/audio quality.
+The urls differ change between calls.
+The first URL corresponds to the video, and the second one to the audio.

 An example of <https://youtubeaudio.majorcadevs.com/api/0RLvtm0EghQ>: